Already Gone (Kelly Clarkson song): Critical reception

-"Already Gone" received universal critical acclaim and is regarded as one of the musical and lyrical highlights of All I Ever Wanted.
+"Already Gone" received critical acclaim.
 Ken Tucker from Entertainment Weekly said Clarkson "knows that the anguish she likes to sing about is enjoyed by millions of people as grandiose admissions of vulnerability.
 Yet the music that delivers that message is anything but vulnerable.
 There's a reason they call them power ballads: a sad song blasted at full volume is a metaphor for finding strength in pain."
 His point was echoed by Danton of The Hartford Courant, who stated that Clarkson "pours on the heartache", and by Greg Kot of the Chicago Tribune, who called the song an "extravagant ballad".

 Mike Ragogna added that it "already sounds timeless" in The Huffington Post.
 In the Houston Chronicle, Joey Guerra wrote that Already Gone' ... is a striking change of pace [from the other songs on All I Ever Wanted].
 The tempo slows, and Tedder gives Clarkson's vocals a gauzy quality that synchs perfectly with the mournful lyrics.
 It's an emotive, emotional shot of electricity."
 Billboard likened Clarkson's "ghostly delivery" to that of Sinéad O'Connor.
 Jonathan Keefe from Slant Magazine said that "Ryan Tedder's production on 'Already Gone' is identical to Beyoncé's 'Halo' to the point of distraction, but [Already Gone] has a far stronger melody and Clarkson turns in one of her most evocative performances".
 Jim Abbott of the Orlando Sentinel wrote that the lyrics are not unique or enlightening, and Tedder's production on the track was disliked.
 Jon Caramanica from The New York Times thought that Tedder "drowns [Clarkson] under murky piano on 'Already Gone'."

 On March 5, 2013, Billboard ranked the song at number 19 in its list of Top 100 American Idol Hits of All Time.
 Additionally, it also appeared at number nine of Clarkson's Top 15 Biggest Billboard Hot 100 hits through the week ending April 29, 2017.